What is UD UBC

 Students commute to class Monday-Friday.
 Classes begin promptly at 8:00 am in Purnell Hall.
 Lunch is provided at the University.
 Students are invited to live on campus for 2 weeks.

 A stipend of up to $30.00 every two weeks is allotted to each UBC student as long as the student is making academic progress in his or her classes.

-Upward Bound pays all expenses, tuition, travel(DART passes provided), room and board, lunch and dinner for participants while attending the Summer Academy Program.
+Upward Bound pays all expenses, tuition, travel(DART passes provided), room and board, lunch, and dinner for participants while attending the Summer Academy Program.
 Students considering the Summer Academy Program need to understand that certain requirements are necessary.
 Students need to attend all sessions.
-If a student withdrawals from the summer classes, or drops out of the program, they will not recieve a stipend.
-Bridge students must complete the summer Bridge Program with a cumulative grade point average of 2.5 or above on a 4.0 scale, actively participate in classes, turn in all requested assignments and maintain good citizenship in order to qualify for the College Tour.
-Grades will be sent to parents midway through and at the end of the program upon returnfrom College Tour.
+If a student withdrawals from the summer classes, or drops out of the program, they will not receive a stipend.
+Bridge students must complete the Summer Bridge Program with a cumulative grade point average of 2.5 or above on a 4.0 scale, actively participate in classes, turn in all requested assignments and maintain good citizenship in order to qualify for the College Tour.
+Grades will be sent to parents midway through and at the end of the program upon return from College Tour.

 The academic component of the summer program meets the following goals :